K123AsJ0k1/cloud-hpc-oss-mlops-platform/integration-setup.md

    - SSH
    - 86.50.165.202

-For the VM SSH config, do the following:
+In the VM SSH config you need to set GatewayPorts to clientspecified by doing the following:

 ```
 cat /etc/ssh/sshd_config